MONEY SAVER | TRAVEL

 Every travel rewards program or website will have daily, weekly or monthly deals that give customers the opportunity to redeem generous discounts for a brief window of time.
 This is because travel reward programs strike marketing agreements with specific hotels, carriers, or service providers throughout the year, creating ever-shifting opportunities for more flexible travelers.

 For Expedia, I always start my travel search in the deals section of their website so I can explore what’s on sale.
 I try to establish a general idea of my desired activities (i.e., city break, ski trip, etc.), then look to see which deals make the most sense for me given my location, budget, and timeframe.
-Plus, I can earn triple the rewards points when I book a VIP Access Hotel from the deals page, which means more points to use for later trips.
+Plus, I can earn more rewards when I book a VIP Access Hotel from the deals page, which means more OneKeyCash to use for later trips.

 When hunting for the best deals, don’t forget these two important rules: